 The Counseling Center offers drop-in hours on Monday to Friday from 1pm to 3pm for crisis or urgent concerns.
-If you need to speak to someone immediately and are unable to come during the drop-in hours, please call 425.352.3183 or go to UW1-080.
+If you need to speak to someone immediately and are unable to come during the drop-in hours, please call 425.352.3183 or visit us at our office in UW1-080.

 On evening, weekends, and university holidays a variety of resources are available.

 If you are suicidal, or your safety is threatened, call 911 and the local authorities will take you to a nearby hospital emergency department to speak with a professional counselor.

 If someone has threatened immediate harm to themself or others, call UWB Security and Campus Safety at 425.352.5359.
 Campus Safety can send for an ambulance, a city police officer, or the county sheriff depending on the location of the person in crisis.

-If you are not feeling strong suicidal urges, but you need someone to talk to when we are not open, utilize one of the below services.
+If you are not feeling strong suicidal urges, but you need someone to talk to when we are not open, utilize one of the below listed services.

 Free and Confidential 24/7 Crisis Support

 Provides crisis intervention, suicide prevention, and life-affirming services to LGBTQ youth ages 13-24.

 - Ayuda en la crisis Español: Call 1-888-628-9454